hilt86/NAGBOT/README.md

 As the security program for an organization grows teams eventually put in place measures to reduce or filter failed logins using a VPN which means that there are less failed authorization attempts to sort through, but is this the best we can do?

-**Introducing Nagbot**
+#Introducing Nagbot

 Our project, dubbed Nagbot takes this a step further and extends what is quickly becoming the industry standard logging and alerting (Elasticsearch + Elastalert) to further scrutinize successful logins.

-NagBot will send messages directly to a user:
+On successful SSHD login NagBot will send messages directly to the authenticated user using Slack :

 ![10_nagbotmessage](https://user-images.githubusercontent.com/37161577/40458814-53a3ef7a-5f41-11e8-90a4-5f97ae3386bd.png)

-Respond directly to the user if all is OK

-Or

-Escalate the event to admin or security personnel via the designated escalation channel.
+The user then selects a response from the dropdown "That was me" or "Wasn't me!" and Nagbot takes appropriate action.
+If the user responds "Wasn't me" Nagbot escalates the event to a separate Slack channel dedicated to security incidents:

 ![11_securityalert](https://user-images.githubusercontent.com/37161577/40458815-5628e9f8-5f41-11e8-82b2-eae5cfbb9697.png)

 The best bit about Nagbot is it is licensed under an open source license so it can be easily deployed without any software licensing.
-See install instructions below.

 ### Pre-requisites